Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

 In a sense, we regard the non-Markovian effect as time correlations in the quantum trajectory, and encode the correlation between any pair of time slices $t_{k}<t_{n}$ in the tensor $\mathrm{T}_{n,k}$, so that $\mathrm{T}_{n,k}\rho\left(t_{k}\right)$ corresponds to the component of $\rho\left(t_{n}\right)$ that is conditioned on $\rho\left(t_{k}\right)$.
 As in Eq.(\ref{eq:QPT}), the summation over all the possible components determines the density matrix at time $t_{n}$.

 The formulation presented above is general, and will now be simplified by assuming time-translational invariance and finite time correlation in the transfer tensor.
-Under certain assumptions, e.g. separable system-bath initial conditions, we may invoke time-translational invariance so that the transfer tensor is a function of the time difference only, $\mathrm{T}_{n,k}=\mathrm{T}_{n-k}$.
-In fact, the separable initial condition selects a unique time frame in the dynamics, usually related to the initial pulse in ultrafast laser excitation.
-We note that the time-translational property applies only to the transfer tensor, but not to the dynamical map.
-Secondly, since the timespan of bath correlations in realistic systems is finite, one may assume that there exists a cutoff $K$ such that $\mathrm{T}_{s}\rightarrow0$ for $s>K$.
-This justifies the truncation of the sum in (\ref{eq:Iterative-1}) at $k=K$.
-Therefore, the dynamics of a large class of quantum systems may be encoded in the finite set of transfer tensors $\mathrm{T}_{s}$ with $s\in\left\{ 1,\dots,K\right\} $.
-Under time-translational invariance, these tensors may be obtained from the set of dynamical maps in an iterative fashion.
-As explained above, $\mathcal{E}_{1}$ corresponds to the Markovian part of the dynamical map, generated by the system Hamiltonian and the initial relaxation due to the system-bath interaction, and we define $\mathrm{T}_{1}\equiv\mathcal{E}_{1}$.
+Under certain assumptions, e.g. separable system-bath initial conditions and a time independent Hamiltonian, we may invoke time-translational invariance so that the transfer tensor is a function of the time difference only, $\mathrm{T}_{n,k}=\mathrm{T}_{n-k}$.
+This selects a unique time frame in the dynamics, related for instance to the initial pulse in ultrafast laser excitation.
+We note that the time-translational property applies in general only to the transfer tensor, whereas for the dynamical map it holds only under Markovian or unitary dynamics.
+The tensors may now be obtained from the set of dynamical maps in an iterative fashion. $\mathcal{E}_{1}$ corresponds to the Markovian part of the dynamical map, generated by the system Hamiltonian and the initial relaxation due to the system-bath interaction, and we define $\mathrm{T}_{1}\equiv\mathcal{E}_{1}$.
 The second map $\mathcal{E}_{2}$ contains the effect of two sequential Markovian steps, $\mathcal{E}_{1}^{2}$.
 Any deviation of $\mathcal{E}_{2}$ from $\mathcal{E}_{1}^{2}$ arises from the memory effect of the non-Markovian bath and is encapsulated in the transfer tensor $\mathrm{T}_{2}\equiv\mathcal{E}_{2}\lyxmathsym{\textendash}\mathcal{E}_{1}\mathcal{E}_{1}=\mathcal{E}_{2}-\mathrm{T}_{1}\mathcal{E}_{1}$.
-Similarly, $\mathcal{E}_{3}$ contains the correlation between time zero and $t_{3}$, giving $\mathrm{T}_{3}\equiv\mathcal{E}_{3}\lyxmathsym{\textendash}\mathrm{T}_{1}\mathcal{E}_{2}\lyxmathsym{\textendash}\mathrm{T}_{2}\mathcal{E}_{1}$.
-Following this procedure, one can iteratively extract past-present correlations from dynamical maps and, once the truncation $K$ is chosen, the matrix propagation equation (\ref{eq:Iterative-1}) for times $t_{n}>t_{K}$ can be regarded as a tensor multiplication method,
+Similarly, $\mathcal{E}_{3}$ contains the correlation between $t_0$ and $t_{3}$, and $\mathrm{T}_{3}\equiv\mathcal{E}_{3}\lyxmathsym{\textendash}\mathrm{T}_{1}\mathcal{E}_{2}\lyxmathsym{\textendash}\mathrm{T}_{2}\mathcal{E}_{1}$.
+Following this procedure, one can iteratively extract past-present correlations from dynamical maps.
+Since the timespan of bath correlations in realistic systems is finite, one may define a cutoff $K$ such that $\mathrm{T}_{s}\rightarrow0$ for $s>K$.
+In practice, one would define an accuracy threshold $\epsilon$ for some measure of the magnitude of the tensor (for instance, the trace norm).
+One would define the cutoff as the point where that measure falls below the threshold.
+This justifies the truncation of the sum in (\ref{eq:Iterative-1}) at $k=K$.
+Therefore, the dynamics of a large class of quantum systems may be encoded in the finite set of transfer tensors $\mathrm{T}_{s}$ with $s\in\left\{ 1,\dots,K\right\} $ and the matrix propagation equation (\ref{eq:Iterative-1}) for times $t_{n}>t_{K}$ can be regarded as a tensor multiplication method,

 which is the non-Markovian extension of time-local dissipative quantum dynamics and defines our Transfer Tensor Method (TTM) for propagation.